gzunzu/design-patterns/application/README.md

 when you run the main class.
 Or, if you want to see them all, just provide no arguments at all.

 Have fun!

+## Subjects, technologies and contents

+- Use of Supplier<String> constants to call sample executions may be of interest.